 IV.
 Leading Strategic Change and Fostering a High-Performing, High-Engagement Business Culture

 Finally, with the help of leading-edge assessment tools supported by certified professional interpretation and coaching, participants will spend time in guided examination of their strengths and development opportunities, how to leverage emotional intelligence, and the unique rapport that executives of color have with power- acquiring it; using it wisely; and comprehending it in all its cultural and organizational complexity.

 The ideal candidate for NAMIC’s Executive Leadership Development Program (ELDP) fits the following profile:

-- A minimum of two years at the director level, and above
+- Executive of color with a minimum of five years at the director level, and above

 - A superior performer